arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 1. Open the **CustomerController.cs** file in the **Controllers** folder.
 Notice that the CRUD action methods have been generated automatically.

-	> **Note:** By checking the **Use async controller actions** checkbox from the scaffolding options in the previous steps, Visual Studio generates asynchronous action methods for all actions that involve access to the Customer data context.
+	> **Note:** By selecting the **Use async controller actions** checkbox from the scaffolding options in the previous steps, Visual Studio generates asynchronous action methods for all actions that involve access to the Customer data context.
 It is recommended to use asynchronous action methods for long-running, non-CPU bound requests to avoid blocking the Web server from performing work while the request is being processed.

 	````C#
 	...